 ConsenSys has incubated some of the most-used Ethereum apps, including the popular Chrome extension wallet Metamask, next-generation identity tool uPort, prediction market Gnosis, and Infura, used by hundreds of Ethereum apps for faster infrastructure.

 There are five major branches of ConsenSys, each aimed at building the infrastructure of dapps.
 ConsenSys Labs is an accelerator and venture arm of the company aimed at supporting entrepreneurs and developers in early-stage blockchain projects.
-ConsenSys Academy is an online end-to-end developer course that helps people start coding on the blockchain.
-The job kit provides a variety of resources about the skills needed to become a developer as well as provide resources as to where to get started.
+ConsenSys Academy is an online end-to-end developer course that helps people get started coding on the blockchain.
+The job kit provides a variety of resources about the skills needed to become a developer as well as where to get started.

 ConsenSys Labs, a $50 million blockchain venture fund, was launched in 2017.
-Its aim is to help founders in the space by giving them capital, networking opportunities and an accelerator program for what they call web3 (a decentralized web) to build on the ethereum network.
-At the end of Q4 in 2018, ConsenSys had more than 50 ventures under its umbrella.
+Its aim is to help founders in the space by giving them capital and networking opportunities through an accelerator program – all with the goal of creating web3, a decentralized web built on the Ethereum network.
+At the end of 2018, ConsenSys had more than 50 ventures under its umbrella.